Ruslando/ruslan-homepage/index.md

       learning and (a little bit of) networking.

-      For our project competition, our team of six people has created an Android application which helps adults with children that suffer from anaphylactic shocks, give better and faster first aid and guide them through critical steps.
-This project won 1st place (out of six) in the bachelors category of the competition.
+      In a project competition hosted by our university, our team of six people has created an Android application which helps adults with children who suffer from anaphylactic shocks, give better and faster first aid and guide them through critical steps.
+Our project won 1st place (out of six) in the bachelors category of the competition.
 You can learn more in the project in the project tab.

       #### *Programming languages and libraries*